Indonesia Negative Investment List (DNI): Latest Update

 Indonesia Negative Investment List (DNI)

-The following is a list of business sectors that are closed to foreign investment in Indonesia in 2023:
+The following is a list of business sectors that are closed to foreign investment in Indonesia:

 • Narcotics